Old Testament: Key Ancestors

 Approximately 25 references

-Multiple women bear this name.
-The most prominent is the daughter-in-law of Judah who, denied the Levirate marriage owed to her, disguised herself to conceive twins (Perez and Zerah) by Judah himself (Genesis 38).
-Included in Jesus' genealogy (Matthew 1:3).
-Another Tamar was David's daughter, assaulted by her half-brother Amnon (2 Samuel 13).
+Several women bear this name.
+The most prominent is Judah's daughter-in-law who, denied the Levirate marriage owed to her, disguised herself and conceived twin sons — Perez and Zerah — by Judah himself (Genesis 38).
+Matthew includes her in Jesus' genealogy (Matthew 1:3), one of only five women he names.
+A second Tamar was David's daughter, assaulted by her half-brother Amnon (2 Samuel 13).

 Key references: 1 Chronicles 2:4, 1 Chronicles 3:9, 1 Kings 9:18, 2 Samuel 13:1, 2 Samuel 13:2, 2 Samuel 13:4, 2 Samuel 13:5, 2 Samuel 13:6, 2 Samuel 13:7, 2 Samuel 13:8 (and 13 more)